RigsOfRods/docs.rigsofrods.org/source/gameplay/tuning.md

 ## Visual elements

-The Tuning menu also features the ability to toggle the visibility of props, flexbodies, flares (lights), and exhaust smoke:
+The Tuning menu also features the ability to toggle the visibility of props, flexbodies, flares (lights), exhaust smoke, and managedmaterials:

 <img src="/images/tuning-meshlist.png" width="800">